asartori86/advanced_programming_2019-20/exam/readme.md

 # Advanced Programming Exam

 The exam consists of a written project followed by an oral discussion.
-The written project is due to February 14, 2020, at 11:59 PM.
+The written project is due to February 19, 2020, at 8:55 AM.
 Orals take place on 19th and 20th of February.

 - Work in groups make of two/three people.